Eelco05/Programmeerproject/PROCESS.md

 	- seperate dashboard elements into seperate js files and create a main.js
 	- change datamap for google API
 	- make vis#3 based on example done or <a href="https://bl.ocks.org/mbostock/c957dc9c1f8a0bae58d5">waterfall example</a>

+## Day 10 20-01-'17

+### Work
+- did some css work to make visualisations presentable

+### Presentation
+- Vis#1 en #2 working, but need to be fine-tuned
+- Still not sure about Vis#3
+- Feedback:
+	-